olimorris/persisted.nvim/README.md

-  use_git_branch = false, -- create session files based on the branch of the git enabled repository autosave = true, -- automatically save session files options = { "buffers", "curdir", "tabpages", "winsize" }, -- session options used for saving }
+  use_git_branch = false, -- create session files based on the branch of the git enabled repository autosave = true, -- automatically save session files options = { "buffers", "curdir", "tabpages", "winsize" }, -- session options used for saving before_save = function() end, -- function to run before the session is saved to disk after_save = function() end, -- function to run after the session is saved to disk }
 ```